About Alpha Clinics

 - Leveraging of resources to promote efficiency, acceleration and increased chances of success

-If you are a patient or a trial sponsor interested in learning more about the services offered through our Alpha Clinics Network, download the following flyers by clicking on the icons below, or contact us at firstname.lastname@example.org.
+If you are a patient or a trial sponsor interested in learning more about the services offered through our Alpha Clinics Network contact us at firstname.lastname@example.org.

 Our Alpha Clinics

-The CIRM Alpha Stem Cell Clinic Network consists of six leading medical centers throughout California.
-In 2015, the Network was launched in southern California at the City of Hope, UC Irvine, UC Los Angeles, and UC San Diego.
+The CIRM Alpha Stem Cell Clinic Network consists of five leading medical centers throughout California.
+In 2015, the Network was launched in southern California at the City of Hope, UC Irvine/UC Los Angeles, and UC San Diego.
 In September 2017, CIRM awarded funding to UC Davis and UC San Francisco to enable the Network to better serve patients throughout the state.